Need a Flexible Budget You Can Actually Follow? Try the 70/20/10 Budget

 Living paycheck to paycheck leaves no room for saving, investing, paying down debt or donating to causes you care about.
 But a paycheck-to-paycheck lifestyle isn’t always the result of not earning enough money.

-A February 2020 survey from Willis Towers Watson found that nearly 20% of six-figure earners lived a paycheck-to-paycheck lifestyle.
-A lack of a solid money management strategy can often be the culprit.
+A 2022 survey from Willis Towers Watson found that 36% of six-figure earners lived a paycheck-to-paycheck lifestyle, a percentage that has doubled since 2019.
+And while record-breaking inflation certainly isn’t helping, a lack of a solid money management strategy can also be the culprit.

-When you spend-spend-spend without a plan, it’s easy to quickly blow through your money with no relief until the next payday.
+When you spend-spend-spend money without a plan, it’s easy to quickly blow through your monthly income with no relief until the next payday.

 That’s where the 70/20/10 budgeting method comes in to disrupt that paycheck-to-paycheck cycle.
 The 70/20/10 budget is a percentage-based money management style that helps you make room for saving, investing, paying down debt and donating.